Reebok President Is Rallying Academy of Motion Picture Arts and Sciences for 'Best Fitness Trainer' Award

 "Why not also reward the people who keep our role models in peak condition?"

-In an open letter to John Bailey, newly-elected president of the Academy of Motion Picture Arts and Sciences, O'Toole wants to celebrate the accomplishments of trainers with a new Academy award category called Best Fitness Trainer.
+In an open letter to John Bailey, the newly elected president of the Academy of Motion Picture Arts and Sciences, O'Toole wants to celebrate the accomplishments of trainers with a new Academy Award category for best fitness trainer.

 "We believe we must honor the bodies we've been given.
 And I'm asking you to honor those who help propel our favorite artists to fame and fortune along the way," he writes.

 "There are hundreds of major motion picture actors and actresses that transform their bodies for roles each year.
 Fans cheer for them during thrilling stunt scenes and weep for them when their characters lose a pinnacle fight," the letter continues.
 "While their performances are lauded, their practice is not.
 The best scenes and storylines today often require amazing physical transformations, and actors and actresses rely heavily on a small field of expert trainers to get them in fighting, flying and filming shape."

 From Charlize Theron kicking ass in Atomic Blonde to Margot Robbie showing off her toned abs in Suicide Squad, it's clear that trainers play a crucial role in ensuring that their clients meet a film's physical demands.